ycdxsb/PocOrExp_in_Github/2022/README.md

 - [https://github.com/thecasual/CVE-2022-41358](https://github.com/thecasual/CVE-2022-41358) :  ![starts](https://img.shields.io/github/stars/thecasual/CVE-2022-41358.svg) ![forks](https://img.shields.io/github/forks/thecasual/CVE-2022-41358.svg)

 ## CVE-2022-41352
  An issue was discovered in Zimbra Collaboration (ZCS) 8.8.15 and 9.0.
-An attacker can upload arbitrary files through amavisd via a cpio loophole (extraction to /opt/zimbra/jetty/webapps/zimbra/public) that can lead to incorrect access to any other user accounts.
+An attacker can upload arbitrary files through amavis via a cpio loophole (extraction to /opt/zimbra/jetty/webapps/zimbra/public) that can lead to incorrect access to any other user accounts.
 Zimbra recommends pax over cpio.
 Also, pax is in the prerequisites of Zimbra on Ubuntu; however, pax is no longer part of a default Red Hat installation after RHEL 6 (or CentOS 6).
-Once pax is installed, amavisd automatically prefers it over cpio.
+Once pax is installed, amavis automatically prefers it over cpio.